-He was not considered cool in any manner at the time, although he was a Grammy-winning, multi-platinum force the likes of which mainstream country music had rarely seen.
+Brooks was not considered “cool” in any manner at the time, particularly among elite critical circles.
+He was never mentioned in the year-end Pazz & Jop poll.
+All of this was true despite being a Grammy-winning, multi-platinum, stadium selling-out force the likes of which mainstream country music had never seen.
 As a result of his success & popularity, he was asked to perform the Star-Spangled Banner for the 1993 Super Bowl.
-And as a result of his conduct, guided by his beliefs, in the lead-up to the game, television producers would forever record a performance of the Anthem prior to the game, just in case.
+And as a result of his conduct, guided by his beliefs, in the lead-up to the game, television producers would forever record a performance of the Anthem by the chosen singer prior to the game, just in case.

 The "We Shall Be Free" video, largely inspired by Brooks's reaction to the L.A.
-Riots in 1992, features a good deal of violence, including raw footage from news coverage of the riots.
-Although it was unexpected, especially in a country music video in 1993, the footage was not much more violent than any footage shown on CNN at the time.
-That said, it certainly breaks the mold for mainstream country music videos, even more than 20 years on.
-Rather than write about how badly the video for "We Shall Be Free" makes my brain hurt, I'll let you judge its contents.
+Riots in 1992, featured a good deal of violence, including raw footage from news coverage of the riots.
+Although it was unexpected, especially in a country music video in 1993, the footage was not much more violent than something shown on CNN at the time.
+That said, it certainly broke the mold for mainstream country music videos, even more than 20 years on.
+Full disclosure: I grew up on late 80s and early 90s country, and CMT was a mainstay in my childhood home.
+I had higher-than-average knowledge of many country music videos at the time, especially for a 10-year-old.
+Rather than write about how unusual I found the video for "We Shall Be Free", I'll let you judge its contents.

 CONTENT NOTE: There are images containing blood, violence, and war scenes in this video, along with Jay Leno telling us to all get along.
-It also shows, unflinchingly, a variety of black people suffering, from L.A. to Somalia, and it does seem that Brooks's intent was to shock his largely white audience.
+It also shows, unflinchingly and in particular, a variety of Black people suffering, from L.A. to Somalia, and it does seem that Brooks's intent was to shock his largely white audience & bring about greater awareness.
 Proceed with care, and if you do show the video to your students, you may want to warn them ahead of time about some of the imagery.

 (If you cannot see it here, you can click through to it here.
 I highly recommend watching it for context.)

-It astounds me in part because not a single cable music channel aired it, much less discussed it at the time.
+The content of the video astound me in part because despite the amount of cable television I consumed in my tween years, I don’t remember this video at all.
+That’s because not a single cable music channel aired it, much less discussed it at the time.
 Apparently, it shocked the CMT programmers and the video was banned from their network, even though Brooks was the biggest country music star at the time by several degrees of magnitude.
 In an age where music videos made and broke many acts, this ban may have resulted in diminished sales for The Chase (which also featured a song with a clear anti-sexual assault message) as well as lowered chart position for "We Shall Be Free" as a single.
-In subsequent years, however, "We Shall Be Free" was performed on Muppets Tonight, used in gay pride marches, for an Inaugural Concert for President Barack Obama, and in videos created by the Occupy Wall Street movement.
-Not where you'd expect to hear 90s country music, right?
-This chain of events reads to me like musical bizarro world on the level of finding out that John Denver testified on behalf of 2 Live Crew in front of the Federal Government.
+In subsequent years, however, "We Shall Be Free" was performed on Muppets Tonight, used in Pride marches, for an Inaugural Concert for President Barack Obama, and in videos created by the Occupy Wall Street movement.
+Not where you'd expect from 90s country music?
+It’s one of those bizarre pop music facts on par with finding out that John Denver testified on behalf of 2 Live Crew in front of the Federal Government.

-So yes, before Beyonce got folks in formation during halftime, causing a fuss among football fans fearing mass protests, before Colin Kaepernick knelt and caused a (in some cases literal) firestorm, the original modern National Anthem protest came from none other than Garth Brooks.
+It may seem strange to some that Garth Brooks would have political beliefs in common with Beyonce or even Colin Kaepernick, but he went under the radar in joining their ranks regarding Super Bowl & football controversy.
 The country superstar would go on to continued fame and legendary status, even after sales of his alter ego rock album stumbled.
-He would show up again in 2014, woke as ever, cancelling a pre-Thanksgiving appearance on The Tonight Show out of respect for protesters in Ferguson, Missouri after the lack of indictment for officer Darren Wilson.
-For that, we certainly can post-date him as one of the “wokest baes” of 1993.
+He would show up again in 2014, again sticking to his beliefs, cancelling a pre-Thanksgiving appearance on The Tonight Show out of respect for protesters in Ferguson, Missouri after the lack of indictment for police officer who murdered Michael Brown earlier that year.